dougdoenges/HaitiCoffeeSS/README.md

 ### GET
   Returns address management page including all the current users addresses

-### DELETE
-  Deletes an existing address and returns to "account/address/"

 "account/address/create/"
 ### GET
   Gets form to create a new address